 I am the Undergraduate Instruction Coordinator and the Geography Librarian.
 I coordinate the Odegaard Undergraduate Library education program and love working with faculty and Teaching Assistants to teach research skills and resources to students.
 One of my most rewarding projects is serving as Co-Chair of the Libraries Student Advisory Committee, where we host quarterly meetings with a group of undergraduate students that advise the Libraries on improving our resources and buildings for students.
 I graduated with a B.A. from Lewis and Clark College, which included a year-long study abroad program in France, and an MLIS from the University of Washington.
 In my free time, I enjoy listening to music, seeing live music shows, reading, going to farmer's markets and getting inspired to try new cooking techniques, camping, and hanging out with friends, my husband and our cat, Buddy.

 I am the Division Head, Reference and Research Services, Suzzallo and Allen Libraries, and I serve as the subject librarian for the Information School.
 Since 2006, I've taught LIS 521, Principles of Information Services, for the Master of Library and Information Science (MLIS) program in the iSchool.
 A native of Washington State, I was born and grew up in Port Townsend.
 My undergraduate degree in English (with honors!!) is from the University of California, Davis, my master's in library science was awarded by California State University, San Jose, and I have a master's in History from the State University of New York, Binghamton.
 Prior to my return to Washington State in 1993, I was a librarian at SUNY-Binghamton and at the University of California, Riverside.
-I'm beginning my 39th year as a librarian and remain as passionate as ever about working with students on their information needs.
+After 40 years as a librarian, I remain as passionate as ever about working with students on their information needs.
 I learn something new every day, and can truly say I've never been bored!
-In my "free" time, I enjoy watching sports (especially baseball, soccer, football, and women's basketball), exercising, reading (of course), hanging out with my family, and playing with my one-year-old granddaughter.
+In my "free" time, I enjoy watching sports (especially baseball, soccer, football, and women's softball and basketball), music, exercising, volunteering, reading (of course), hanging out with my family, and playing with my three-year-old granddaughter.

-I am the Political Science and Public Affairs Librarian at the University of Washington.
-In that capacity, I am involved in a wide range of activities, including teaching, reference work, building collections, and using technology to reach out to students and faculty.
+I am the Political Science and Public Affairs Librarian.
+I am involved in a wide range of activities, including teaching, reference work, building collections, and using technology to reach out to students and faculty.
 It is a true privilege to work in a field where learning is the central activity, and there's not a single day that I don't learn something fascinating from students, faculty, and my librarian colleagues around the country.
-In my spare time, I like to cook, read, walk, make jewelry, and spend time with my wonderful musician husband and our three highly entertaining animals, two cats and a pug.
+In my spare time, I like to cook, read, walk, make jewelry, and hang out with my husband, a musician, and our pets, a cat and a pug.

 Verletta splits her days as the Music Outreach Services Librarian in the Music Library and Instructional Services Librarian in the Suzzallo/Allen Libraries.
 The best part of Verletta's job is working one-on-one with students, connecting them with the information they need whether she meets with them in person or via the chat "ask us" service.
 Verletta holds a B.A. in Music from Saint Olaf College, a M.S. in Library and Information Science from the University of Illinois, and an M.A. in Music performance (clarinet) from the University of Redlands.
 When not in the library, Verletta enjoys baking, playing in the community band, and "training" her two stubborn beagles.